cdupont/CorentinDupont-WebPage/blog/posts/Programming/2014-09-23-first-Nomyx-tutorial.md

 ---
-title: Nomyx tutorial, part 1: the GUI
+title: "Nomyx tutorial, part 1: the GUI"
 description: a tutorial for the Nomyx newbie
 tags: Haskell, Nomyx
 ---